kenf1/bytes-radar/README.md

 ### Cloudflare Workers Deployment

-You can deploy the server component to Cloudflare Workers with one click using the button above.
+The server component is automatically built and pushed to the `cf-worker` branch whenever changes are made to the server code.
+You can deploy to Cloudflare Workers with one click using the button above.
 This will:

-1. Fork the repository to your GitHub account
+1. Fork the repository to your GitHub account (using the pre-built worker from cf-worker branch)
 2. Connect it to your Cloudflare Workers account
 3. Deploy the worker to your chosen environment